The Best TSA-Approved Luggage Locks

 "A CNN story on the TSA from 2010 to 2014 found people filed 30,621 claims of missing valuables, either from checked luggage or disappearing at security checkpoints."

 A TSA-approved luggage lock is simply a small combination or hasp padlock that fits into the ends of your luggage zipper.
 When it's locked, the zipper can't be opened and no-one can just open your bag and take whatever looks good.
-But since TSA agents sometimes need to open luggage for security reasons, you can't just lock it and leave.
-Locks that are TSA approved have a a feature that allows security to open and check your bag with a master key.
-When they're done checking, they lock it back up and you're good to go.
+But since TSA agents sometimes need to open luggage for security reasons, you can't just lock your bags and leave.
+Locks that are TSA-approved have a a feature that allows security to open and check your bag with a master key.
+When they're done checking, they lock your luggage back up and you're good to go.

-1. UltraTuff TSA Approved Lock - RED OPEN ALERT Indicator
+1. UltraTuff TSA-Approved Luggage Lock - RED OPEN ALERT Indicator

 - High grade zinc alloy